 Microsoft Teams, apart from allowing the standard group chat, video, and voice call options, also bundles in a number of other interesting features.
 The list includes the ability to share files and collaborate on documents, integrate third-party addons (to avoid minimizing Teams when their need arises), etc. Microsoft has also replaced the Skype add-in found in Outlook with Teams add-in, and therefore, Teams has become the go-to communication app for companies that relied on Skype for Business previously.

-While impressive, Teams do experience some problems every now and then.
+While impressive, Teams app does experience some problems every now and then such as Camera not working on Teams..
 One of the more frequently encountered issues by users is the Microphone not working on a Teams video or voice call.
 The issue stems from the misconfiguration of application settings or Windows settings and can be easily fixed in a couple of minutes.
 Below are six different solutions you can try to get your Microphone working in the Teams application.

 Fix Microsoft Teams Microphone Not Working on Windows 10